tronprotocol/tips/tip-16.md

 Alice is running a company, she creates an account as her company fund account.
 Alice adds Bob(Accountant), Carol(CFO) and Alice(CEO) into the owner-permission of her account.
 Bob's signature weight is 2, Carol's signature weight is 2, Alice's signature weight is 5.
 Owner-permission's signature weight threshold is 3.
 Alice's signature weight is bigger than the threshold(5>3), so her only signature is sufficient to make transactions.
 Bob's signature weight is smaller than the threshold(2<3), to make a transaction, Bob needs Carol's or Alice's signature if Carol approves, the total signature weight is 2+2>3, so the transaction can be executed.

+  AccountPermissionUpdateContract {
+    bytes owner_address = 1;
+    Permission owner = 2;  //Empty is invalidate Permission witness = 3;//Can be empty
+    repeated Permission actives = 4;//Empty is invalidate }
+  * @param owner_address: The address of the account to be modified
+  * @param owner :Modified owner-permission
+  * @param witness :Modified witness permission (if it is a witness)
+  * @param actives :Modified actives permission
+  * @return The transaction

+  Permission {
+    enum PermissionType {
+      Owner = 0;
+      Witness = 1;
+      Active = 2;
+    }
+    PermissionType type = 1;
+    int32 id = 2;     //Owner id=0, Witness id=1, Active id start by 2
+    string permission_name = 3;
+    int64 threshold = 4;
+    int32 parent_id = 5;
+    bytes operations = 6;   //1 bit 1 contract
+    repeated Key keys = 7;
+  }
+  * @param type : Permission type, currently only supports three kind of permissions
+  * @param id : Value is automatically set by the system
+  * @param permission_name : Permission name, set by the user
+  * @param threshold : Threshold, the corresponding operation is allowed only when the sum of the weights of the participating signatures exceeds the domain value.
+  * @param parent_id : Currently only 0
+  * @param operations : A total of 32 bytes (256 bits), each of which represents the authority of a contract, when 1 means the right to own the contract
+  * @param keys : The address and weight that jointly own the permission can be up to 5 keys.

+  Key {
+    bytes address = 1;
+    int64 weight = 2;
+  }
+  * @param address : Address with this permission
+  * @param weight : This address has weight for this permission

 **Scenario 2**:

 (Previous Scenario)\